-Have you been watching the figure skating competition at the Olympics and wondering what the heck is going on?
-Why isn't anyone getting 6.0 scores any more?
-And why did the guy who fell on a quadruple salchow still win over guys that didn't fall at all?
+Have you watched figure skating at the Olympics and wondered what the heck is going on?
+Why did the guy who fell still win over guys that didn't fall at all?

 First used during 2004 competitive season, the International Judging System (IJS) is the modus operandi for the competitive sport of figure skating.
 It's far more complex than the previous 6.0 system, and understandably creates a lot of questions about competition results from figure skating fans and insiders alike.

-Here is a brief primer to help make better sense of it in time to watch the ladies competition in Sochi this week.
+Here is a brief primer to help make better sense of it so you can enjoy the PyeongChang Games.

 A Brief History